Game-theoretic analysis of Guts Poker: Introduction

 On the practical side, this is a popular poker game played by many, hence a winning strategy is of inherent interest in applications.
 To this end, we first approximate the game by a simplified {\it continuous model}, replacing discrete probabilities of different hands by continuous uniformly distributed probabilities on $[0,1]$.
 After analyzing the continuous model, we return to the discrete analysis viewed as a small perturbation.
-For the $2$-player, or ``heads-up'' game, we obtain a complete solution for both continuous and (original) discrete models, consisting of a ``pure'' or deterministic ``go/no-go'' strategy in which the players chooses between their two options in the game (holding or dropping, described just below) according as the value of their hands is above or below a certain threshold; see Section \ref{s:analysis_2}.
-For the 2-player game this threshold is roughly the ``median'' hand for which a player has equal probability receiving a hand greater or less than the optimal one.
+For the $2$-player, or ``heads-up'' game, we obtain a complete solution for the continuous model, consisting of a ``pure'' or deterministic ``go/no-go'' strategy in which the players chooses between their two options in the game (holding or dropping, described just below) according as the value of their hands is above or below a certain threshold; see Section \ref{s:analysis_2}.
+For the 2-player game this threshold is the ``median'' hand for which a player has equal probability receiving a hand greater or less than the optimal one.
+For the corresponding discrete game, restricting to threshold-type pure strategies, we obtain a similar threshold solution, in which the threshold value is roughly but not exactly that of the median hand, having a slight shift due to the fact that cards are drawn without replacement, changing conditional probabilities.
+We believe but have not shown that this solution is optimal also against non-threshold strategies of the opponent, which for the most part are dominated by threshold strategies; see discussion, Section \ref{s:disc}.

 For the n-player game, $n\geq 3$, we treat the continuous model only.
 For 3 players, we compute the full payoff function and use this to show that (i) there is a go/no-go strategy generalizing that of the 2-player game guaranteeing a nonnegative return against ``bloc'' strategies, in which players 2 and 3 choose identical strategies in each round, and (ii) against general player 2-3 strategies, player 1 cannot force a nonnegative return by any strategy whatsoever (either pure or ``mixed'', i.e., random); see Section \ref{s:analysis_3}.
 That is, considered as a 2-player game of player 1 against a coalition of players 2 and 3, the game has a strictly negative return for player 1.
 Though we do not carry it out here, we expect that this implies by continuity of return with respect to payoff function that the discrete game also has a strictly negative return.
 For the $n$-player continuous game, we compute a restricted payoff function against bloc strategies and small perturbations thereof, which turns out to be enough to make the same conclusions (i)--(ii) as in the 3-player case; see Section \ref{s:n}.